Skip to main content

 • +Cotton flannel outer is appropriately soft for infant skin contact

-• +Right-sized for stroller, car seat, and crib drape applications
+• +Right-sized for supervised stroller, car seat, and travel applications

 Cons